-The Chair of the Committee shall invite all members of the candidate's Department(s) to comment on the candidate's suitability for reappointment, tenure, or promotion.
+The Chair of the Committee shall invite all members of the candidate's Department(s) to comment on the candidate's suitability for reappointment, tenure/permanency, or promotion.
 In making this invitation, the Chair shall make available the non-confidential parts of the candidate's file.
-Confidential materials include

-Student Course Evaluations, and any letters by students or faculty written with the expectation of confidentiality.
+Confidential materials include any anonymous surveys of students, and any letters by students or faculty written with the expectation of confidentiality.
 Colleagues shall be given at least ten (10) working days to submit their comments.
-Such written views from colleagues will be added to the candidate's promotion file.
+Such written views from colleagues will be added to the candidate's file.